by Corene Everett

 We decided to teach techniques that would help in preparing these vegetables: roasting, steaming/blanching, stir-frying/sautéing and making a dressing.
 We roasted sweet potatoes, summer squash, and beets.
 We steamed asparagus to put on top of a wild rice salad (wild rice is a local food, harvested in our region) and prepared a lettuce salad with carrots, snow peas, cucumbers, radishes, and peppers.
 The bok choy, green beans, carrots, broccoli and onions went into a simple Asian stir-fry.
 The students all seemed to enjoy the food and shared parts of the experience that they planned to take with them to their own kitchens.

 I encourage you to step into the kitchen and prepare a meal without processed ingredients this week.
 And perhaps in your own way you can help others learn to prepare delicious meals as well.
 It can be as simple as a conversation about what you prepared, sharing a whole foods recipe, starting a conversation about how to prepare a vegetable that’s in season, taking someone with you to the farmer’s market, or inviting someone to eat a meal you’ve cooked.
 When it comes to cooking with fresh food, there are so many scrumptious possibilities.

 Photo by Corene Everett

 Corene Everett is passionate about cooking and eating local, seasonal food while living in Crookston, Minnesota with her husband Trey and 3 kids.
+She considers it an achievement to have survived this winter of 63 days below zero and counting.
 She is part of the Minnesota Institute of Contemplation and Healing, church musician, high school accompanist, and environmental enthusiast.